 “Create two sets of requirements when buying a home: the must-haves and good-to-haves.
 For my fiancé and I, our must-haves were:

-- a home that was walking distance to an MRT station
+- A home that was within walking distance of an MRT station

 Our good-to-haves were a supermarket close by and a high-floor and windy apartment.
 Be realistic for your must-haves because you can’t have the best of both worlds unless your budget is super high,” Cherynn shares.
 With this method, she managed to find her dream home in just two short months!